Sacred Healing Practices

 Sacred Remembering Practices + Celebrating and Honoring our Beloved Dead

-SIGN UPS + SEND A NAME OPEN OCTOBER 1
+REGISTRATIONS + SEND A NAME OPEN IN THE FALL

-The first Community Ofrenda and Tree of Life, 2018
+The First Annual Community Ofrenda and Tree of Life, 2018

 WHY WE BUILD IT